dustinmoris/Firewall/README.md

 - `ExceptFromIPAddresses(IList<IPAddress> ipAddresses)`: This rule enables access to a list of specific IP addresses.
 - `ExceptFromIPAddressRanges(IList<CIDRNotation> cidrNotations)`: This rule enables access to a list of specific IP address ranges (CIDR notations).
 - `ExceptFromCloudflare(string ipv4Url = null, string ipv6Url = null)`: This rule enables access to requests from Cloudflare servers.
+- `ExceptFromCountry(IList<CountryCode> allowedCountries)`: This rule enables access to requests which originated from one of the specified countries.
+- `ExceptWhen(Func<HttpContext, bool> filter)`: This rule enables a custom request filter to be applied (see [Custom Filter Rules](#custom-filter-rules) for more info).

 A HTTP request only needs to satisfy a single rule in order to pass the Firewall access control layer.
 The order of the rules specifies the order in which an incoming HTTP request gets validated.
 It is advisable to specify simple/quick rules first before declaring more complex rules.